lukemonahan/splunk_modinput_prometheus/README.md

 ## Requirements

- - Splunk 7.x
+ - Splunk 8.x and above
  - Prometheus 2.x
  - Recent Linux x64

- The most testing has been performed on Splunk 7.1.1 and Prometheus 2.3.1 on Fedora 28.
+The most testing has been performed on Splunk 8.2 and Prometheus 2.36 on Ubuntu 20.04

- Splunk 6 users could likely use these inputs, by changing the included sourcetypes to not write the metrics metadata.
-This isn't tested and will not be a focus of the authors.

 ## Architecture overview